konstantinosalatzas/bdn2csv/README.md

 bdn2csv transforms an XML Export file into an equivalent CSV Import file:

-* for a user to edit it manually as a spreadsheet
+* for a user to edit it manually as a spreadsheet,

 * for a developer to process it programmatically as a table